 3) What is the approximate stratigraphic thickness of unit 13 (contour intervals are 50 meters)?

-4) Trace with blue the fold axial surface of the major antiform and synform on the map.
+4) Trace with blue the fold axial surface of the major antiform and synform in the older rock sequence on the map.

 6) Are the normal faults steeply dipping or shallowly dipping?
 What is the map evidence for your answer?

-You will each be assigned a map to work with.
+You will each either chose or be assigned a map to work with.
 Please analyze it as fully as possible for the structural information it contains.
 Two products should be generated.
 You are encouraged to help each other with this.

 By answering these and similar questions you should have the understanding necessary to assemble an initial idea of the structural architecture and history of the area.

 Your presentation should focus on three or so major points about the geologic history that can be drawn from the map.
 You might put them in historical order.
 You also need to point out on the map the evidence for your assertions.
-Five mintues is not much time.
+Five minutes is not much time, and so you should definitely carefully organize your presentation.
+The objective of your presentation is to educate the other students about the structural geology and history of your assigned map area.